 Cedar shakes are an age-old roofing material used on sloped roofs as long as people have been building them.
 Cedar shake roofs offer a rustic and natural look that many homeowners are drawn to.

-One of the main disadvantages of cedar shakes is their weight and need to be regularly maintained.
+One of the main disadvantages of cedar shakes is their weight and need to be regularly maintained by professional roofers.
 Wood shakes are hand-cut to fit your unique roof.

 Pros: